AnujaMukherjee/missingskill-learning/linux/linux.md

 - lS -l :- if we want to get file details then this command is used.
 - lS-l-h:- if we want to get file details and also if we want human readability then we use this command.
- - ls-l--t:- if we want to create a file in descending order  then we use this command.it shows all contents in long format only but short them according to MRCF(Most Recently Created First) based on date and time value .
+ - ls-l--t:- if we want to create a file in descending order  then we use this command.
- - lS-l-r:-if we want to create a file in ascending order then we use this command , it shows the user all content in short format only but sorts them according to LRCF order (Least Recently Created First).
-Based on the time value
+ - lS-l-r:-if we want to create a file in ascending order then we use this command
 - ls-a:- it will show us all the hidden files or to find all the hidden files we used.
 - man -ls :- It will show all the files in detail.
-- ls-l-h:- shows all content in CWD in long format but in human readable form, which simply means the sizes are displayed in KB rather than Bytes.
  - Ls-l-f :- shows all content in long format but there is  a “/” at the end of every directory name which makes it easy to see which row is a file and which one is a directory.

  |cd|